 on display to 1 September 2019

-The National Museum of Antiquities will turn the spotlight on medieval gardens.
-Medieval Gardens will feature stories about plants, herbs, and floral splendour in the Middle Ages, from Europe to the Middle East.
-Subjects will include ornamental and vegetable gardens, gardening in the Middle Ages, pleasure gardens, and the concept of the garden as a ‘paradise’.
-On show will be illustrated medieval manuscripts, herbaria, floral carpets, paintings and prints, garden tools found in archaeological digs, tile tableaux, and tableware with floral motifs.
+The National Museum of Antiquities turns the spotlight on medieval gardens.
+Medieval Gardens features stories about plants, herbs, and floral splendour in the Middle Ages, from Europe to the Middle East.
+Subjects include ornamental and vegetable gardens, gardening in the Middle Ages, pleasure gardens, and the concept of the garden as a ‘paradise’.
+On show are illustrated medieval manuscripts, herbaria, floral carpets, paintings and prints, garden tools found in archaeological digs, tile tableaux, and tableware with floral motifs.